School Information System

 Those efforts, and others across the country, reflect a growing sense of urgency among educators that the primary goal of many large high schools serving low-income and urban populations — to move students toward graduation — is no longer enough.
 Now, educators say, even as they struggle to lift dismal high school graduation rates, they must also prepare the students for college, or some form of post-secondary school training, with the skills to succeed.

-One thought on “Urban Schools Aiming Higher Than Diploma”
+One response to “Urban Schools Aiming Higher Than Diploma”